BenWolfaardt/Ansible_Ubuntu_Dev_Config/README.md

 ## TODOs

+- Update bootstrap to have the pyenv setup - wait, we can't as pyenv is installed by Ansible
 - Update my dotfiles to have the poetry config and have a branch for different OS's
 - Check if things are already installed before re-running them in full
 - see more details from sys0dm1n for `notify: Update apt cache`
 - Browser
   - Browser extensions
 - General maintenance
   - Check if Discord has a new version, then delete current version and install new version
+  - VSCode update
   - A cronjob that runs sudo-update at x interval
 - openssl - https://github.com/sys0dm1n/ansible-ubuntu-desktop/blob/master/roles/common/files/openssl.cnf

 ## Insperation